 As part of our business planning process, this year each region and global function completed a Prosper progress review, to assess the fit of Prosper with core elements of strategy, and to identify key challenges in delivering our Prosper targets.
 Insights from this process have been used to identify areas requiring additional focus and resource.

-All parts of the business are responsible for Prosper.
-That is why we have introduced a new Prosper Forum, which meets four times a year.
-It is chaired by SABMiller’s General Counsel and Corporate Affairs Director and is attended by our regional corporate affairs directors and senior leaders from each function, such as marketing and sales, supply chain, human resources and legal.
-Through the forum we ensure resources and capabilities are in place to deliver our Prosper targets, approve policies, lead co-ordinated activities, and manage potential trade-offs.
+Last year we introduced a Prosper Forum.
+It is chaired by SABMiller’s General Counsel and Corporate Affairs Director and is attended by our regional corporate affairs directors and senior leaders from each function, such as marketing and sales, supply chain, human resources, and legal.
+Through the forum we ensure resources and capabilities are in place to deliver our targets, approve policies, lead co-ordinated activities, and manage potential trade-offs.

 Our businesses assess their own SD performance using a bespoke monitoring system, the Sustainability Assessment Matrix (SAM).
 SAM KPIs are based on measurable outputs – such as water efficiency, carbon emissions or employee diversity – to assess performance towards our 2020 targets.
 This gives our local operations the data they need to inform their strategic conversations and the reassurance that they are tackling their most material SD issues.

 SAM also assesses operations against global core standards for each of our five shared SD imperatives.
 In certain areas new core standards represent a recalibration of our expectations in terms of overall SD performance.
 All our businesses are required to meet these standards which, in many countries, far exceed local regulatory requirements.